 - Mix in shredded cheddar and Parmesan cheese and omit the sauce.

-- Add ground pork to the meat mixture.
+- Add 1/4 cup of finely minced onion to the meat mixture.

 - Use chili sauce rather than a brown sugar glaze.

 - Add pineapple juice to the sauce mixture.